-- Endometriosis occurs when tissue similar to the lining of the uterus is found outside the normal location.
+- Endometriosis is a condition that occurs when tissue similar to the inside of the uterus is found outside of its normal location.

 What are the symptoms of endometriosis?

 Endometriosis, or “endo,” causes different symptoms in young individuals.
 Pelvic pain and/or severe period cramps are the most common symptoms.
 There can be pain before, during or after your period.
 The pain may occur at regular times in your cycle or it may occur at any time during the month.
 You are considered to have chronic pelvic pain if pain has lasted for 3 to 6 months.
 The location of the endometrial implants and the way in which the lesions affect the pelvic organs contribute to the symptoms you may have.
 Some people with endo may have pain with exercise, sex, and/or after a pelvic exam.
 Approximately half of people with endometriosis also experience non-gynecologic symptoms such as painful or frequent urination, diarrhea or constipation.
 It’s important to remember that some people have a lot of endometriosis and have very little pain, while others may have a small amount of endometriosis and severe pain.

 Although we know that some teens may be more at risk of endometriosis because of affected family relatives, we still do not know completely what causes this disease.